 Stitches used for Applique

-- Use wider zig zag for loosley woven fabrics
+- Use wider zig zag for loosely woven fabrics and for coarse fabrics.

 The stitch you make should give you a good satin stitch along the applique edge which are not bunched up because they are too close or which are too loose that the fabric edges are visible from between.
 Tough call?

-When you want to turn corner while doing the zig zag stitching, keep the needle in the fabric at the outer edge of the applique and then pivot.
+When you want to turn a corner while doing the zig-zag stitching, keep the needle in the fabric at the outer edge of the applique and then pivot.

 Different ways of doing applique

 Basically applique follows a standard procedure as outlined below

 - Place the stabilizer under the foundation fabric & Hoop the foundation fabric.

 - Draw the design on the applique fabric and the foundation fabric